small, medium and large popcorn and candy floss deals highlighted in cartoon format

 Staff Training: How to Sell Combos Naturally

-Staff do not need scripts or long explanations.
+Staff do not need long scripts or detailed explanations.
+At events, the best approach is short and confident.

 One simple question works best: